-[Rhineland, 1918] Millions of soldiers had been killed in the war, hundreds of thousands of people were starved to death, and the young republic was struggling against crushing burdens.
+[Rhineland, 1918] Millions of soldiers had fallen, hundreds of thousands of people had starved to death, and the young republic was struggling against crushing burdens.
 There was much hunger, housing shortages and pauperization.

 Supply in “Stübchen”

-“So, darling, here is a bit of parsley and a few jars of rose hip for you!”
+“So, darling, here is a bit of parsley and a few jars of rose jam for you!”
 Lottie put her box on the counter of the “Stübchen”.
-“Parsley has iron, and rose hip has vitamin C.” Kathi was amazed .. where did her mother get her strength from?
+“Parsley has iron, and rose hip has vitamin C.” Kathi marveled … where did her mother get her strength from?
 Lottie Bergmann, born Countess Charlotte Csabany, proud owner of one of the finest vineyards in the region.
-But during the last years, she had dug in the earth, planted, harvested and done the hardest work to provide for her people.
+But during the last few years, she had been digging in the earth, planting, harvesting and doing the hardest work to provide for her people.
 Kathi looked at her mother.
-She was emaciated, her hands showed the hard labor and she had gray streaks in her hair.
+She was emaciated, her hands testified to hardwork, and grey streaks ran through her hair.
 But nothing could harm her natural poise and dignity.

-During the war, the blockade had prevented imports of foreign wines, so the demand for German wine was soon demand exceeded supply.
-Moreover, the wine years 1915 and 1917 were outstanding.
-They had sold well, but Bergmanns had not raised their pricess like other businesses.
-Instead, they had financed their soup-kitchen with the the income.
-In their “Stübchen”, they wanted to help relieving the direst need.
-Every day hundreds of people died of malnutrition, tuberculosis or other diseases, especially the children suffered.
-Still many people were waiting in long queues in front of the soup-kitchens and food stores.
-Often enough, the struggle for mere survival led into criminal behavior.
+During the war, the blockade had prevented the import of foreign wines, so that the demand for German wine was soon greater than the supply.
+Moreover, the vintages of 1915 and 1917 were outstanding.
+They had sold well, but not raised their pricess like other businesses.
+Instead, they had financed their soup kitchen with the income.
+In their “Stübchen,” Bergmanns simply wanted to help alleviate the worst of the hardships.
+Hundreds of people died every day from malnutrition, tuberculosis or other diseases.
+Especially the children suffered.
+Many people still stood in line for hours in front of grocery stores and at soup kitchens.
+Often enough, the struggle for bare survival led to crime.

 A small revolution with the sewing needle

-Before Kathi could go on pondering, the door opened again and her father Matthias came in, loaded with all sorts of cloth.
-“The hotel on Mount Petersberg has sorted these out,” he said, “maybe Helene can do something with them.”
-Helene, an elderly lady, had come to the “Stübchen” as a seamstress during the war years and could at least earn a little money.
-Already she came out of the working room and looked at the things Matthias had brought: damaged bed sheets, table clothes that one could not get clean, small carpets which were no longer of use because of smoke holes.
-“It is not much,” Matthias said regretfully.
-“Well,” said Helene, and suddenly she radiated a tremendous energy, “we will take the good parts and put them together, who says that patchwork gowns cannot be pretty?
-And from these carpets here .. hmm .. they are a bit thin, but they will make nice hats and caps for the children.
-Of course, milady, one cannot compare them to your mother’s gorgeous creations, but they will keep our children’s ears warm in winter.”
+Before Kathi could ponder further, the door opened again, and now her father Matthias came in, fully loaded with all kinds of fabrics.
+“The hotel on Mount Petersberg sorted them out,” he said, “maybe Helene can do something with them.”
+Helene, an elderly lady, was one of the seamstresses who had found shelter in the parlor during the war years, and could at least earn a little money.
+Already she came out of the working room and looked at the things Matthias had brought.
+There were damaged bed sheets, tablecloths that one could not get clean, small rugs that were no longer usable because of smoke holes.
+“I guess it’s not much,” Matthias said regretfully.

 Don’t give up hope